rancher/docs/content/rancher/v2.x/en/tools/logging/kafka/_index.md

 1. Click **Save**.

-**Result:** Rancher is now configured to send events to Kafka for logging.
-View your Kafka stream to view events for your cluster and containers.
+**Result:** Rancher is now configured to send logs to Kafka.
+View your Kafka stream to view logs for your cluster and containers.